 Cat Won’t Drink From Her Bowl?

-Many people say their cat won’t drink from her bowl, or that the cat can’t drink from a bowl or they want to know how to get their cat to drink from a bowl.
+People wondere why in the world their cat won’t drink from her bowl, or say that the cat can’t drink from a bowl or they want to know how to get their cat to drink from a bowl.
 Barring some serious neurological condition or physical limitation any cat can drink from just about any source containing water that they can access, including the bowl you give them, and if they’re thirsty and all else is well, they will.
 So the issue isn’t the cat, it’s the bowl you’re giving her, the water that’s in it, and possibly where you’re putting it.

 Cleanliness of the Water Bowl